 A shrine can be recognized by its Torii or gates leading to it.
 The center line from the Torii to the main shrine is the Sei-chu, the path of the gods.
 It is important to not walk on it (and obviously, to not take a picture from it).
 Shintoists bow before entering the main Torii to show respect to the gods of the shrine.

 Cleaning your body and mind

 Before visiting the main shrine, believers clean their body and mind at a water basin (chozuya):

 - Take the ladle (hishaku) with your right hand to scoop water,

-- Pour it over your left hand above the ditch (to avoid the dirty water to contaminate the chozuya),
+- Pour it over your left hand above the ditch (to prevent the dirty water from contaminating the chozuya),

 - Switch hands and wash your right hand,

 - Switch again and hold the ladle with your right hand, pour water over your left hand, and then wash your mouth (careful, not directly from the ladle),

 - With the remaining water, hold the ladle vertically with both hands to wash its holding stick and put it back in place.